voschezang/coding-handbook/intelligence/knowledge.md

+### Materialism

+Material and immaterial objects.

+- Material world.
+Things (objects) that can be measured.
+[Mass](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) or energy.
+Structures that can change, decay or perish.
+    - Properties of objects.
+    - Relations between objects.
+E.g. the [four](https://en.wikipedia.org/wiki/Fundamental_interaction) physical forces.
+    - Universal constants (in our universe).
+E.g. the speed of light, π, *e*, *h*.
+    - Impermanent structures.
+E.g. organisms, companies, nations.
+- Immaterial world.
+Structures that have an eternal aspect.
+    - Conceptual structures.
+Eternal structures.
+        - Algebra's.
+Formal systems.
+Set theory.
+Category theory.
+        - Numbers.
+Geometry.
+Calculus.
+Statistics.
+    - Conventions.
+These are chosen, out of convenience rather that necessity or universality.
+They are brought into existence by historic events: by being defined by a subject.
+Their syntactic meaning is persistent, but their semantic meaning is contingent upon subjects.
+        - E.g. the metric system, natural language.
+    - Emergent structures.
+Knowledge.
+        - Opinions.
+They emerge and can be communicated, but they do not exist in a specific place.

+Plato's dualism

+- Forms.
+Concepts or ideals.
+Similar to [type classes](https://en.wikipedia.org/wiki/Type_class).
+Eternal structures that cannot not exist.
+E.g. the concept *horseness*.
+    - Higher forms: forms of concepts.
+    - Lower forms: forms of phenomena.
+- Particulars.
+Instances of a form.
+E.g. physical objects.
+They exist contingently in the natural world, both epistemically and ontologically.
+E.g. a *specific horse*.

+Material objects can be understood from different [perspectives](https://en.wikipedia.org/wiki/Four_causes) or causes.

+- Formal perspective.
+The class of an object.
+E.g. the type of dog (breed).
+- Material perspective.
+What the object is made of.
+E.g. living cells, DNA.
+- Origin.
+How the structure has come into existence.
+E.g. birth.
+- Purpose.
+Why the object exists.

 ### Deconstruction

 A few typical ways to

 - Reductionism or classicism.
 Decompose (understand) objects in terms of (atomic) components.
 Focus on the objective/real world: scientific properties.
+    - The tendency to break down structures may create a bias for oversimplification and tunnel vision.
+E.g. exclude non-material properties.

 - Romanticism.
 Appreciate objects in relation to their environment.
 Emphasize subjectivity.
 Go beyond science.